 Yellowhammers and pine buntings differ noticeably in plumage, song, and geographic distributions (Panov et al., 2003, 2007; Rubtsov, 2007), suggesting a long period of allopatric divergence.
-Thus, we expected to find sizeable genetic divergence between them.
-Surprisingly, patterns of mtDNA variation were extraordinarily similar between the species, with many shared haplotypes, a nonsignificant Φ{ST} of 0.025, and a corrected sequence divergence of only 0.00054%.
-The estimated mitochondrial divergence date between species based on both the isolation model and the isolation with migration model is only approximately 30 000 years ago, which is an extraordinarily short time compared to most estimated divergence times between avian sister species, the bulk of which are between one and six million years ago (Weir & Schluter, 2007).
-A variety of analyses (Tajima's D, Fu's $F{\rm S}$, Ewens-Watterson-Slatkin's exact test, and IMa results) all indicate that mtDNA has undergone substantial population growth and/or selective
+Thus we expected to find sizeable genetic divergence between them.
+Surprisingly, patterns of mtDNA variation were extraordinarily similar between the species, with many shared haplotypes, a nonsignificant $\Phi{ST}$ of 0.025, and a corrected sequence divergence of only 0.00054%.
+The estimated mitochondrial divergence date between species based on both the isolation model and the isolation with migration model is only roughly 30,000 years ago, an extraordinarily short time compared to most estimated divergence times between avian sister species, the bulk of which are between one and six million years ago (Weir & Schluter, 2007).
+A variety of analyses (Tajima's D, Fu's $F_S$ , mismatch analyses, and IMA results) all indicate that mtDNA has undergone substantial population growth and/or selective sweeps, and that the pattern in yellowhammers and pine buntings are remarkably similar.